SuperOfficeDocs/superoffice-docs/docs/en/reports/learn/index.md

 | ![icon][img6] | Text export | For exporting to text files. |

 > [!TIP]
-> To see what a finished report will look like, follow the procedure under [View reports][4].
+> To see what a finished report will look like, follow the procedure under [Preview reports][4].

 ## What would you like to do now?